Chaff (countermeasure): Usage

-Although chaff produces large amounts of scattered reflections potentially clogging a radar display it is easily filtered by virtue of it moving relatively slowly through the sky.
+Although chaff produces large amounts of scattered reflections potentially clogging a radar display it can be filtered through multiple methods such as tracking its altitude and through the doppler effect.
 Radar can make use of the doppler effect to distinguish between chaff and target aircraft which are fast moving.
 The doppler effect only occurs for the component of velocity parallel to the radar beam.

-To overcome this in use large amounts of chaff are deployed and then the aircraft will turn so that it moves predominantly perpendicular to the radar source.
+To overcome this, large amounts of chaff are deployed and then the aircraft will turn so that it moves predominantly perpendicular to the radar source.
 It may also rotate to minimize its cross section exposed to the radar beam.
 This leads to aircraft being more difficult to separate from the effectively stationary chaff and is known as "notching" as radar typically incorporate a notch of low sensitivity to frequencies associated with low velocity.
 The effect is likely to be momentary against modern radar systems but can be prolonged by the use of Chill and Jaff as described below.
+Another method described by a meteorological journal describes the use of the chaff's altitude and descent as another method of removing large clusters of chaff from clogging radar readings.
+This method, however, is unreliable due to potential weather conditions, so it is most optimally used during clear skies.